pithlessly/pithlessly.github.io/tree-edge-triage.md

 There is a little bit of handwaving involved here &mdash;
-to do this rigorously we would need to stipulate that <math>\text{Hopeless}</math> is the *greatest* predicate satisfying our definitional equation, as well as explaining why it's okay for <math>s_1</math> to exceed 1 when it ostensibly represents a probability.
+to do this rigorously we would need to stipulate that <math>\text{Hopeless}</math> is the *maximal* predicate satisfying our definitional equation, as well as explain why it's okay for <math>s</math> to exceed 1 when it ostensibly represents a probability.
 But I'm content with this level of rigor.